 Information related to statewide assessment requirements is available in Graduation Requirements for Florida's Statewide Assessments (PDF).

-If a student transfers into a Florida public high school from out of country, out of state, a private school or a home school, the student's transcript is reviewed to determine if the student is required to take a Florida end-of-course (EOC) assessment in accordance with Rule 6A-1.09941, F.A.C., State Uniform Transfer of High School Credit.
+If a student transfers into a Florida public high school from out of country, out of state, a private school or a home school, the student's transcript is reviewed to determine if the student is required to take a Florida end-of-course (EOC) assessment in accordance with Rule 6A-1.09941, F.A.C., State Uniform Transfer of Students in Middle Grades and High School.

 Graduation Program Planning

 FloridaShines provides an array of academic advising, career readiness and online learning resources for students and parents.
 These state-funded academic advising services make it easy for high school students to prepare for college or a career after graduation by enabling them to evaluate their progress toward high school graduation, college and career readiness and Bright Futures scholarship eligibility.
 In addition, they can explore Florida's college and university offerings (both traditional and online programs), learn about financial aid and apply for admission.
 Dual enrolled high school students and those in accelerated education programs can even access online library resources used within Florida's colleges and universities.

 The Florida Counseling for Future Education Handbook is annually updated to provide school counselors and advisors with a comprehensive academic advising resource to guide students with planning for postsecondary education in Florida.